LukeGrahamLandry/llvm_of_jvm/devlog.md

 Running `dune test` puts you in a weird working directory so have to `Unix.chdir "../../../";`.
 It also locks the `_build` directory so can't `dune build` from the test program.
 That's fair enough, it expects the tested lib to be a dependency of the test runner not invoked as a seperate executable.
 It also doesn't run if the test file hasn't changed so would need to figure out how to mark the java files as like resource dependencies or whatever they call it.
+Some libraries seem to come with the default installation (?) but you still need to ask for them in the dune file `(libraries unix str)`, fair enough.
+For now I'm just gonna use it as another binary target instead of the c one I had before.
+But you need to `dune build` and then run the exe directly.
+Need to revisit so it works with `dune test` eventually.

+Just to make sure nothing's going terribly wrong, I want to report the time for each command. `Sys.time` gives numbers that seem too low compared to what my c runner was saying.
+I wonder if "Return the processor time, in seconds, used by the program since the beginning of execution." means it doesn't include the time you're sleeping waiting for the command to finish.
+That seems a little weird, like how does it know, I guess the OS must know and probably lets you ask.
+On second thought, `time` command gives you the split so clearly a plausable task. `Unix.gettimeofday` seems to give more reasonable values.

 I want to be able to test the simple operations on all the primitive types without needing to write the same function 6 times.
 The only thing I can think of really it just java a template with placeholders and string replace each type name.
 Can have a macro in c to call them.
 Probably also need to let them know the size of the integer so it can check that overflows work properly.
+Then to make that actually useful need to have my compiler load multiple classes and prefix function names so they don't conflict.

 ## Static fields (Nov 24)